enginmanap/limonEngine-docs/docs/RoadMap.rst

 Main goal of this release is fighting.

 #.
+Asset discovery should be automatic, instead of current asset list approach.
+#.
 Allow attaching models to player.
 Should be used to carry weapons around.
 #.
 Allow listening for input by triggers.
 Should be used for attack
 #.
 Provide what is under the cursor, with its distance to player.
 Should allow checking for whether player hit something or not